Dima-Bulavenko/BattleCity/README.md

-The live link can be found here - *INSERT LINK*
+The live link can be found [here](https://dima-bulavenko.github.io/BattleCity/).

 ---